 Ancient Egypt’s Third Eye

-Our ancient ancestors clearly had a healthy awareness of our pineal gland and the mysticism surrounding its purpose and possible connection to a higher level of consciousness.
+These ancient ancestors clearly had a healthy awareness of our pineal gland and the mysticism surrounding its purpose and connection to a higher level of consciousness.
 Its pinecone shape adds to the mysterious symbolism seen across cultures.
 It comes as no surprise that the pinecone also forms in a sacred geometric pattern from Fibonacci’s golden ratio.
 What did our ancestors know about the pineal gland that we don’t?